IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Technical-Research--Moodle-API.md

 | enddate | 1608256800 | The course end date is used for determining whether a course should be included in a user's list of courses.
 When the end date is past, the course is no longer listed in the navigation and is listed as past in the course overview.
 The course end date may also be used by custom reports.
 Users can still enter the course after the end date; in other words the date does not restrict access. |

 *Evaluation:* <br>
--todo- <br>
-\+ Only those courses and information are included in the response that are intended for the respective user.
+* Only those courses and information are included in the response that are intended for the respective user.
 All meta information that is displayed to the student/lecturer on Moodle can be extracted with this REST call.
 The main meta-information for the courses is included.
 However, it has to be clarified if further information is needed.

-**2. Retrieve slide sets from a course**

-*Description:*
-(See **3.
-Retrieve lecture recordings / videos from a course**; the process is the same!)
-Sample request to download a PDF: [http://129.69.217.173:8081/webservice/pluginfile.php/48/mod_resource/content/1/pdf_1.pdf?forcedownload=1&token=9d03213a36ba2475cb90a557c1a10e0b](http://129.69.217.173:8081/webservice/pluginfile.php/48/mod_resource/content/1/pdf_1.pdf?forcedownload=1&token=9d03213a36ba2475cb90a557c1a10e0b).

-*Evaluation:* <br>
--todo- <br>
-\- Course structur must be known or predefined (Weekly/Topics/Directions where the slides sets are saved/...). <br>
-\+ The slide sets can be easily procured and through the structure e.g. Weekly/Topic you can extract to which week/topic they should be added in IT-Rex.
+* When updating course information, one has to keep track which data is updated, because IT-Rex doesn't update Moodle.
+Affect synchronisation of data.

+* All course inforamtion can be cached.
+Course information can be updated as follows:
+	1. Manually by lecturer in his IT-Rex course view.
+(Update button)
+	2. Periodic automatic update from IT-Rex backend, e.g. every hour.

-**3. Retrieve lecture recordings / videos from a course**
+**2. Retrieve lecture recordings / videos from a course**

 *Description:*
 Assuming the platform has been set up according to the subsection 'Mandatory preliminary setup' on this page, navigate to Plugins -> Web Services and edit the IT-Rex external service.
 Under 'show more', enable file downloads.
 At this point, downloading or retrieving video files from Moodle is a 2-step-process:<br>